emilygv/emilyvernon.com/_casestudies/yogabox.md

 {% capture info-highlight %}
 #### Mission/Vision
-Lifelong health starts your physical wellbeing.
-We provide yoga programs and feedback personalised in real-time, improving alignment and awareness.
+Lifelong health starts with physical wellbeing.
+We provide yoga personalised in real-time, improving alignment and awareness.
 |
 #### Brand Personality
 Our brand breaks the yoga mold by combining personality with clarity, freeing users from feeling judged or ‘unyogalike’.